-The film I was able to see at the Los Angeles Theatre was Charlie Chaplin’s City Lights, his personal favorite, and widely heralded as one of the greatest films ever made.
+The film I was able to see at the Los Angeles Theatre was Charlie Chaplin’s City Lights, his personal favorite.
+It was widely heralded as one of the greatest films ever made.
 I’ll admit it, the final scene made me cry – what a sentimental, romantic gal I am.
 Chaplin wrote, produced, directed, edited and composed the music for the film.
-What was unique about the showing was the very fact that, as John Bengtson, the host and film historian for the evening, said, you could be seated in the very seat Charlie Chaplin or Albert Einstein, who also viewed the premiere, were sitting in.
+Unique to the showing was the very fact that, as John Bengtson, the host and film historian for the evening, said, you could be seated in the very seat Charlie Chaplin or Albert Einstein, who also viewed the premiere, were sitting in.
 Yes, I understand the seats have been reconfigured a bit since then, but you get the picture.
-It was a lovely, immersive experience and you could easily imagine yourself transported back to 1931 and seeing the film as it was originally meant to be seen.
+It was a lovely, immersive experience.
+I easily imagined myself transported back to 1931, viewing the film as it was originally meant to be seen.

-After the film concluded, you were allowed to roam throughout the Los Angeles Theatre, the most ornate of Los Angeles’ many lovely theaters.
-The theater opened in time for the premiere of City Lights and is designed in a majestic Louis XIV style, with gold embellishments, elaborate murals, crystal chandeliers, and a sweeping staircase.
+After the film concluded, guests roamed throughout the Los Angeles Theatre.
+It shines as the most ornate of Los Angeles’ many lovely theaters.
+The theater opened in time for the premiere of City Lights.
+Designed in a majestic Louis XIV style, the architecture features gold embellishments, elaborate murals, crystal chandeliers, and a sweeping staircase.

 After the show, we ventured onto the stage of the Los Angeles Theatre and got a close up look of the incredible main stage drape, which you realize upon close inspection is a three-dimensional rendition of a scene in fabric with elaborate scenes of the life of Louis XIV of France.

 Downstairs we viewed the lovely ballroom and I took special interest in the ladies room, which featured an elaborate foyer where ladies could inspect themselves and bathroom stalls each ensconced in a different type of marble.